+'''

 featurePSSM(seq, start.pos, stop.pos, psiblast.path, database.path)

+'''

-seq a string vector for the protein, DNA, or RNA sequences. start.pos a integer vector denoting the start position of the fragment window. stop.pos a integer vector denoting the stop position of the fragment window. psiblast.path a string for the path of blastpgp program. blastpgp will be employed to do PSI-BLAST and get Position-Specific Scoring Matrix. database.path a string for the path of a formated reference database.
+start.pos a integer vector denoting the start position of the fragment window. stop.pos a integer vector denoting the stop position of the fragment window.

+psiblast.path a string for the path of blastpgp program. blastpgp will be employed to do PSIdatabase.path a string for the path of a formated reference database.
 Database can be formated by "formatdb" program.